Australian-Imaging-Service/xnatutils/README.rst

-XNAT-Utils
+Xnat-Utils
 ==============

-XNAT-utils is a collection of scripts for conveniently up/downloading and listing data on/from XNAT.
+Xnat-utils is a collection of scripts for conveniently up/downloading and listing data on/from XNAT.

 Optional Dependencies